Nauti-Rohit/Nauti-Rohit/README.md

 👋 Hey there, I'm @Nauti-Rohit
-  🌱 As a developer for the MERN stack
+- 🌱 As a MERN stack developer
 - To meet specific requirements, efficient, testable code must be created.
 - Ensure your applications are operationally effective.
 - The ability to collaborate with other team members in the development of robust web solutions.
- 📫 To reach me send mail on rohitnautiyal9@gmail.com
+- 📫 To reach me send mail on rohitnautiyal9@gmail.com

 <!---